OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 - The final database wrapper is named `Db`.
 - `Db` and its test APIs must be asynchronous and must not call `block_on`.
 - Preserve the current PostgreSQL TLS behavior.
 Changing certificate policy or TLS implementation behavior is out of scope.
-- Use down migrations for all new SQLx migrations after the baseline.
-The SQLx baseline is a non-revertible simple migration with no down file.
+- Keep the baseline non-revertible in both migration systems: it has only `up.sql` while Diesel owns migrations, then becomes a simple SQLx migration with no down file at cutover.
+Use down migrations for every new SQLx migration after the baseline.
 - Check in SQLx offline query metadata, but do not add a new CI `cargo sqlx prepare --check` enforcement step in this migration.
 - Necessary replacements of existing Diesel migration commands in CI are in scope; new offline-metadata CI policy is not.

 ## Confirmed deployment assumptions

-- Every deployed database will be upgraded to the last Diesel migration before the SQLx cutover.
+- Every deployed database will be upgraded through Diesel to baseline version `2026-08-06-164808-0000` before the SQLx cutover.
+This is the same version as the latest removed historical migration, so an already-current database reports the replacement Diesel baseline as applied without executing it.
 - Partially migrated Diesel databases do not need to be supported.
-- Fresh databases execute the SQLx baseline normally.
+- Before cutover, fresh databases execute the Diesel baseline normally.
+After cutover, fresh databases execute the moved SQLx baseline normally.
 - Existing databases must mark the SQLx baseline as applied without executing it, using `sqlx migrate override skip` with the baseline target version.
 - The SQLx migration table is `_sqlx_migrations`; the legacy Diesel history is not used after cutover.
 - Declare SeaORM as `sea-orm = "2.0"`; the accepted locked resolution is SeaORM 2.0.2.